coder/modules/vault/README.md

 # Hashicorp Vault

-This module authenticates with Vault and injects secrets into the environment.
+This module lets you authenticate with [Hashicorp Vault](https://www.vaultproject.io/) in your Coder workspaces.

 > **Note:** This module does not cover setting up and configuring Vault.
 For that, see the [Vault documentation](https://www.vaultproject.io/docs).